-Section 2.
+Section 3.
 The City shall make available to employees, in accordance with the provisions of Section 16 of Chapter 32B of the Massachusetts General Laws, the services of certain health care organizations.
 The City shall pay seventy-five percent (75%), and the employee shall pay twenty-five percent (25%) of the cost of the premiums for health care organizations.
+Effective July 1, 2009, co-pays for office visits shall be \$10.
+Emergency room co-pays shall be \$75.
+Prescription drug co-pays shall be on three tiers at \$10-\$20-\$35.

-Section 3.
+Section 4.
 The City shall provide employees with group life insurance in the amount of two thousand dollars and group accidental and dismemberment insurance in the amount of two thousand dollars.
 The City shall pay seventy-five percent (75%), and the employee shall pay twenty-five percent (25%) of the cost of the premium for such insurance.

-Section 4.
+Section 5.
 Any claims or disputes concerning eligibility for or payment of benefits under any of said insurance plans shall be determined in accordance with the applicable insurance policies and contracts and shall not be subject to the grievance procedure provided for in this Agreement.

-Section 5.
-The parties agree that the City may, upon written notice to the Union, re-open negotiations regarding Health Care Benefits for FY 2010 and/or FY 2011; provided, however, that if the City does so re-open, Wages will also be re-opened in that same Fiscal Year.
+Section 6.
+The parties agree that the City may, upon written notice to the Union, re-open negotiations regarding Health Care Benefits for FY 2009, FY 2010 and or FY-2011; provided, however, that if the City does so re-open, Wages will also be re-opened in that same Fiscal Year.

-DEDUCTIONS FOR UNION DUES
+ARTICLE 19 DEDUCTIONS FOR UNION DUES

 Section 1.
-The City will at the written request of an employee, made to the Superintendent of the Department or his designee, make deductions from the compensation paid to the employee in such amount as the employee may specify for the payment of his dues to the Union.
+The City will at the written request of an employee, made to the Superintendent of each said Department or his designee, make deductions from the compensation paid to the employee in such amount as the employee may specify for the payment of his dues to the Union.

 Section 2.
-Any such authorization may be withdrawn by an employee by giving at least sixty (60) days' notice in writing of such withdrawal to the Superintendent of the Department or his designee and by filing a copy thereof with the Treasurer of the Union.
+Any such authorization may be withdrawn by an employee by giving at least sixty (60) days notice in writing of such withdrawal to the Superintendent of each said Department or his designee and by filing a copy thereof with the Treasurer of Union.

-CIVIL SERVICE LAW
+ARTICLE 20 CIVIL SERVICE LAW

-The City and the Union agree and recognize that all employees covered by this Agreement" are subject to the civil service law.
+The City and the Union agree and recognize that all employees covered by this Agreement are subject to the civil service law.
 Accordingly, the provisions of Chapter 31 of the Massachusetts General Laws and all rules and regulations promulgated by the Civil Service Commission thereunder shall, as they apply to said employees, be adhered to.

-UNION MEMBERSHIP
+ARTICLE 21 UNION MEMBERSHIP